sync667/UseTS-AdminBOT/README.md

 Want to contribute?
 Great!

-Just make sure you're using latest version of Sinusbot and make Pull Request with you code.
+Just make sure you're using latest version of Sinusbot and make Pull Request with your code.

 ### TODOs

 - https://forum.sinusbot.com/threads/request-close-channels.1225/
-- Support channels can have special description about admins or special channel can have that one.
+- Support channels can have special description about admins or special channel can have that one. (soon*)
 - Auto add user to specific group joining specific channel.
 - Better defaults setting handling.
 - Bot flood check.